grafana/k6-docs/docs/sources/next/using-k6/scenarios/executors/constant-arrival-rate.md

 ## Example

 This example schedules a constant rate of 30 iterations per second for 30 seconds.
-It allocates 50 VUs for k6 to dynamically use as needed.
+It pre-allocates 2 VUs, and allows k6 to dynamically schedule up to 50 VUs as needed.

 {{< code >}}